koendecouck/csswizardry.github.com/services.md

 meta: "Services offered to clients of all shapes and sizes"
 permalink: /services/
 ---

-<blockquote class="pull-quote  pull-quote--context-alt" id="quote:addy-osmani"><p>Harry’s tailored
-workshop was nothing short of fantastic, and a real eye-opener, helping our team level up their scalable CSS architecture skills.
-The entire team left it learning something new, and to say that what was covered will have a large impact on our work is an understatement.
-We can’t recommend him enough.</p><b class="source pull-quote__source"><a href="https://twitter.com/addyosmani">Addy Osmani</a>, Google</b></blockquote>
+<blockquote class="pull-quote  pull-quote--context-alt" id="quote:wim-vanhees"><p>Very happy to find Koen, his customer service outshines any other provider we've worked with.</p><b
+class="source pull-quote__source">Wim Van Hees, Aurisolar bvba</b></blockquote>

-For many years now, I have worked as an independent consultant, helping some of the biggest companies in the world to improve their products by providing consultancy, audits, code, workshops, and more.
+For many years now, I have worked as a consultant, helping some of the biggest companies in the world to improve their products by providing designs, guidance, audits, code, workshops, and more.

 With a strong focus on performance and efficiency, my work aims to leave companies with faster code and faster teams.
+I take personal pride in the high quality I deliver, as all my references will agree.

 Thinking of hiring me?
 [You’re in good company](/#section:clients).